 3 CORE STATISTICS COURSES:

-Stat 134 Concepts of Probability (other non-Statistics UC Berkeley courses such as IEOR 172 cannot be used to fulfill this requirement)
+Stat 134 Concepts of Probability OR Stat 140 Probability for Data Science (other non-Statistics UC Berkeley courses such as IEOR 172 cannot be used to fulfill this requirement)

 Stat 135 Concepts of Statistics